Selena Gomez May Need A ‘Life-Saving Kidney Transplant,’ According To A New Report

 Weeks after her statement to People Magazine was released, Us Weekly told readers that Selena Gomez was focusing on her mental health struggles at a center outside of Nashville, Tennessee.
 While Gomez stayed mum on the report, she was photographed in the area numerous times and during one occasion, she posed at a Texas Roadhouse restaurant with several fans.

-Since Selena Gomez left Tennessee and returned to Los Angeles, she has been photographed around town with her rumored boyfriend The Weeknd and also attended the 2016 American Music Awards, where she was honored with the Best Female Artist: Pop/Rock award.
+Since Selena Gomez left Tennessee and returned to Los Angeles, she has been photographed around town with her rumored boyfriend, The Weeknd, and also attended the 2016 American Music Awards, where she was honored with the Best Female Artist: Pop/Rock award.

 [Featured Image by Frederick M. Brown/Getty Images]